Ritul-Deshmukh/Vaccine-distribution-management-system/README.md

 Run nodemon server.js

 ## Step 5
-On another terminal run mongo
+On another terminal run mongod

 Open API URL on [http://localhost:4000/students](http://localhost:4000/students) to view it in the browser.